 And guess what?
 The results are amazing.
 The school hasn’t had a single suspension since they started the program.
 Another school nearby that also uses this program, says that they have less suspensions and an increased attendance.

 Even though there isn’t a whole lot of research on this topic, evidence so far suggests that there’s definitely a benefit to having kids practice mindfulness and meditation.
 Their ability to pay attention increases as well as class room participation and they have more self-control and respect for others.

 Imagine if every school would add mindfulness practice and meditation to their curriculum.
 What would happen if every child would be given the chance to learn this?
 The possibilities would be endless.

 I think our school is doing pretty good with incorporating the “love and logic” program and I think mindfulness and meditation would be a wonderful addition.
-I really want to bring this to the attention of our principle.

 For as long as we don’t have a program like this at school, I’ve decided to read about teaching mindfulness and meditation to children.
 I have found some great resources (if you’re interested, I will put a few links at the end of this post).